+3. The Climate

-3. The climate 3.1 GCM's: the climate as a boundary value problem
+3.1 GCM's: The Climate as a Boundary Value Problem

-At first, GCM's were weather models designed to model the atmosphere over periods of days: the slowly varying ocean was taken as a fixed lower boundary condition.
+At first, General Circulation Models (GCM's; large numerical models of the atmosphere) were weather models designed to model the atmosphere over periods of days: the slowly varying ocean was taken as a fixed lower boundary condition.
 In order to extend GCM's for modelling the longer time scales associated with the climate, at the very least they had to be coupled to ocean models; modern GCM's are also coupled to cryosphere and carbon cycle models.
-Changing land use and atmospheric composition (CO2, methane, aerosol concentrations), are taken into account as changes in boundary condition as are the external "forcings" consisting of variable solar output and volcanic eruptions.
+Changing land use and atmospheric composition $(CO_2$ , methane, aerosol concentrations), are taken into account as changes in boundary condition as are the external "forcings" consisting variable solar output, volcanic eruptions and changing land use.

 So how do GCM's work?
-Due to their sensitive dependence on initial conditions (the "butterfly effect", deterministic chaos), errors grow quickly (due to the scaling, algebraically, not exponentially fast [Schertzer and Lovejoy, 2004]) so that for planetary sized structures there are predictability limits of the order of ten days.
+Due to their sensitive dependence on initial conditions (the "butterfly effect", deterministic chaos), errors grow quickly (due to the scaling, only algebraically, not exponentially fast (Schertzer and Lovejoy 2004)), so that for planetary sized structures there are deterministic predictability limits of the order of ten days.
 This means that even with all the correct couplings, that the exact state of the atmosphere cannot be well predicted beyond 10 days or so.
-Indeed, for climate modelling - and even though all the details are known to be wrong - GCM's are routinely integrated at 10 minute time steps for decades or hundreds of simulated vears.
-However, it is hoped that the resulting fields will have the correct type of statistical variability and that any low frequency trends imposed by slowly varying boundary conditions (such as changing CO_2 concentrations) will change the averages (e.g. of the temperature) in a more or less realistic manner.
+Indeed, for climate modelling - and even though all the details are known to be wrong - GCM's are routinely integrated at 10 minute time steps for decades or hundreds of simulated years.
+However, it is hoped that the resulting fields will have the correct t bf statistical variability and that any low frequency trends imposed by slowly varying boundary conditions (such as changing CO2 concentrations) will change the averages (e.g. of the temperature) in a more or less realistic manner.
 Mathematically, whereas below ten days, GCM's consider atmospheric forecasting as an initial value problem, beyond this, it is considered to be a boundary value problem.
 Notice the irony: that in this "climate" prediction mode, the world's largest supercomputers (some with $\approx 10^6$ coprocessors) are essentially used as random number generators: generating no more than random "weather" so that the climate can be deduced by averaging almost all of it out.
 We return to this below.

-3.2 Fluctuations and the fluctuation exponent
+3.2 Fluctuations and the Fluctuation Exponent

 Surely, if scale invariance is a basic symmetry respected by the atmosphere and its models, then shouldn't it be used to categorize the different regimes of atmospheric dynamics?
-Indeed, since the horizontal velocity field is scaling out to planetary scales (see fig. 2b for the horizontal scaling of satellite radiances, for the wind, see [Lovejoy et al., 2009], [Pinel et al., 2012], or for a review, ch.
-2 of [Lovejoy and Schertzer, 2013]), this can be used (at least dimensionally) to convert from space to time so that we find that the temporal fluctuations of the wind, temperature and other fields are scaling in time out to scales corresponding to the lifetime of planetary structures: about 10 days (this can be determined from first principles using the energy input from the sun, the size of the planet and the Kolmogorov law, [Lovejoy and Schertzer, 2010], [Lovejoy et al., 2014]).
-Beyond this timescale, one is dealing with the statistics of structures over many lifetimes, new and quite different scaling regimes are established.
+Indeed, since the horizontal velocity field is scaling out to planetary scales (see Fig. 2b for the horizontal scaling of satellite radiances, for the wind, see Lovejoy et al. (2009), Pinel et al. (2012), or for a review, Ch.
+2 of Lovejoy and Schertzer (2013)), this can be used (at least dimensionally) to convert from space to time so that we find that the temporal fluctuations of the wind, temperature and other fields are scaling in time out to scales corresponding to the lifetime of planetary structures: about 10 days (this can be determined from first principles using the energy input from the sun, the size of the planet and the Kolmogorov's law, Lovejoy and Schertzer (2010), Lovejoy et al. (2014)).
+Beyond this timescale, one is dealing with the statistics of structures over many lifetimes, new and quite different scaling regimes are established (see below).

-To understand the different regimes, let us simplify eq.
-1 by considering only the mean fluctuations $\langle \Delta I \rangle$ over time intervals Δt :
+To understand the different regimes, let us simplify Eq.
+(1) by considering only the mean fluctuations $\langle \Delta I \rangle$ over time intervals $\Delta t$ :

-$$\langle \Delta I \rangle = \langle \phi \rangle \Delta t^{H} \tag{4}$$
+$$\langle \Delta I \rangle = \langle \varphi \rangle \, \Delta t^H \tag{4}$$